apalala/grako/README.rst

     * Many languages allow the use of certain *keywords* as identifiers, or have different meanings for symbols depending on context (Ruby_).
 A parser needs to be able to control the lexing to handle those languages.

-    * LL and LR grammars becomes contaminated with myriads of lookahead statements to deal with ambiguous constructs in the source language.
+    * LL and LR grammars become contaminated with myriads of lookahead statements to deal with ambiguous constructs in the source language.
 PEG_ parsers address ambiguity from the onset.

     * Semantic actions *do not*  belong in a grammar.
 They create yet another programming language to deal with when doing parsing and translation: the source language, the grammar language, the semantics language, the generated parser's language, and the translation's target language.
 Most grammar parsers do not check that the embedded semantic actions have correct syntax, so errors get reported at awkward moments, and against the generated code, not against the source.